mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 Inside the container, H2 starts and:

--opens an HTTP console on port 8082
+- opens an HTTP console on port 8082

--listens for JDBC connections
+- listens for JDBC connections

--stores its files in the mounted directory
+- stores its files in the mounted directory

--behaves exactly as it would in a Docker container
+- behaves exactly as it would in a Docker container

 This step recreates the same database environment as the Docker version of the assignment.